parisGPB/Neural-Style-Transfer/Results/RESULTS.md

 ## Results obtained

 This document has been generated to explain the different results that have been obtained from the Neural Style Transfer repository.
-The document will explain how this results have been obtained, the platform used and the different conclusions that we can extract.
+All the results have been developed using the Google Cloud platform.
+A Virtual Machine with 16Gb of RAM and an specific GPU helped in executing all the algorithm iterations.
+The document will be scheduled as shown below:

+1. Google Cloud Environment
+2. Results Generation
+3. Results Comparison
+    * Output X
+    * Output X
+    * A
+    * A

 | Test number | Modified parameter with respect to default |
 |-------------|:------------------------------------------:|